Invoca/developer-docs/source/api_documentation/transactions_api/_signal_param_table.rst

   * - signal_value *(deprecated)*
     - Signal Value
-    - True or false as to whether or not the signal was met and null if it is not a signal transaction.
+    - True or false as to whether or not the signal was met and null if it is not a signal transaction. *(Removed for Signal Transactions Rollup)*

   * - revenue
     - Revenue (Sale Amount)